Skip to content

 Rotation

 Issue a new key, swap your env, then revoke the old one.
-There's no built-in "rotate without downtime" because issue-then-revoke covers it: both keys are valid in the overlap window.
+There's no separate "rotate without downtime" endpoint because issue-then-revoke covers it: both keys are valid in the overlap window.

 curl -sX POST "$WHATISUP_API/v1/api-keys" \